Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 7. If you are using Dark mode, please turn off the Dark mode and then try to add it again.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+If it doesn't work, Please describe the issue in detail (with media if needed) as follows:

 App screenshots when the adding process goes wrong